PTKu/tc.prober/README.md

         }
 ~~~

-## Assumptions

-- It is possible to test single units of the plc program without running inside hard-real-time task of the plc system.
-- The cyclical or event-driven engine can be managed from a non-real-time environment.

 ## Advantages

-- Direct use of well evolved unit testing frameworks in plc code testing.
+- Direct use of well-evolved unit testing frameworks in plc code testing.
-- Testing method is in control of the cycle execution.
-It allows create assertion in single cycles.
+- Runners are in control of the cycle execution.
+It allows creating assertions in single cycles.
-- Ability to record the state of the plc structure for later reconstruction of hardware behavior.
-This is particularly useful when the hardware component are available for testing for limited time.
+- Ability to record the state of the plc structure for later reconstruction of hardware behaviour.
+This is particularly useful when the hardware component is available for testing for a limited time.

 ## Limitations

-- The question arises around the interaction between hard-real-time and non-real-time, in particular when interacting with I/O systems.
-The units under tests should not be called from real-time, but the execution must be handled from non-real-time environment.
+- The method is executed by runners and not plc task therefore, it must be taken into consideration the interaction between hard-real-time and non-real-time, in particular when interacting with I/O systems.
+The units under tests should not be called from real-time, but the execution must be handled from the non-real-time environment.
 I/O should be mirrored into data transfer variables/objects.
-- Whenever the fast execution in order of us/ms with low jitter is required, this approach would be not suitable.
+- Whenever the fast execution in order of ```us``` or low jitter is required, this approach would be is not suitable.
-- When the execution is run by non-real-time task state of breakpoints in plc program are not hit.
+- When the execution is provided by test runners of breakpoints in plc program are not hit; however, the state of plc program can be observed.